AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/manage-asset-rules-permissions.md

 1. When you are finished editing permissions, select **Save**.

-## Manage default permissions for new asset rules
+## To manage default permissions for new asset rules

 You can edit the default user roles and permissions added to a asset rule when it is created.